Revised July 2019

 Section 1.
 Quorum: At any meeting of the membership, the quorum to conduct business is members present.
 Absent members will be recognized by prior request only.
 An absent ballot must be mailed or delivered in written form and returned to the Secretary as such.
 No digital, electronic or photo copied ballots will be accepted.

 Section 2.
-Annual Meeting and Elections: The Annual Meeting, to be held in the first quarter of the year, of the members shall be held for the purpose of nominating of Officers from the membership floor and for the transaction of such business as may be brought before the meeting.
+Annual Meeting and Elections: The Annual Meeting, to be held prior to the start of the new show season, shall be held for the purpose of nominating Officers from the membership floor and for the transaction of such business as may be brought before the meeting.
 Two or more inspectors of the election ballots shall be appointed by the President at the Annual Meeting.

 Section 3.
 Awards Banquet: The Awards Banquet may include or be considered the Annual Meeting in which, to elect officers as designated by the President.